|

 |||||||||||||||

-| Welcome to the website for Group on Earth Observation's Task US-09-01a.
-NASA is hosting this website as a virtual space to support the coordination and accomplishment of the task.
+Welcome to the website for Group on Earth Observation's Task US-09-01a.
+NASA served as the lead for this task, which ran from 2008-2014.
+This website serves to hold documentation of the work completed.
 For information about the Group on Earth Observations (GEO), visit the GEO website: http://www.earthobservations.org. | ||||||||||||||||

 |